 INTERVENTION OF THE HOLY SEE

-H.E.
+STATEMENT BY H.E.
 ARCHBISHOP CELESTINO MIGLIORE,

 At the outset, I would like to thank the Secretary-General for his comprehensive inventory of rule of law initiatives being undertaken at the United Nations.
 Clearly, the rule of law has grown in importance as a vital pillar for greater international development.